kevoreilly/CAPEv2/docs/book/src/usage/web.rst

 Usage
 =====

-In order to start the web interface, you can simply run the following command from the ``web/`` directory::
+To start the web interface, you can simply run the following command from the ``web/`` directory::

     $ python3 manage.py runserver